juborajnaofel/juborajnaofel/README.md

 ### Hi there 👋<br>
 My name is I.E.U.
 Juboraj Naofel.
 <p align="left">
 Welcome!
-I have studied in BSc in Computer Science and Engineering at United International University.
-My research interest includes Machine Learning, Computer Vision, Gait Dynamics.

-I enjoy programming, web development, teaching, and leadership in addition to research.
-I am currently employed in Entertech, Dhaka, Bangladesh, as a Software Engineer.
-I'm also the Vice President of the UIU APP Forum, a Machine Learning and App development community.
-I have worked at Janata Wifi ltd as an Intern Full-stack developer.
+I enjoy programming, web development, teaching, and leadership.
+I am currently employed in Codeshaper, Dhaka, Bangladesh, as a Software Engineer.
 A Tutorial channel of mine has 2934+ subscribers where I make tutorials on CSE courses.
 I have created several playlists.
 Discrete Mathematics is the playlist that is appreciated more by my viewers.
 </p>
 <p>